Tampa Eviction Process: Hillsborough County Step-by-Step

 - Judge issues final judgment.
 The court enters judgment in your favor (or schedules a hearing if contested).

 - Writ of possession.
 Request the writ from the Clerk (~$90).
-The sheriff posts a 24-hour notice on the property, then executes the lockout.
+The Hillsborough County Sheriff posts a 24-hour notice on the property, then executes the lockout.

 Clerk phone: (813) 276-8100.
 The Brandon Regional Service Center at 311 Pauls Dr. handles filings for eastern Hillsborough if downtown Tampa is inconvenient.